-Based on this chain of events the earliest the Zodiac Killer could have murdered the young couple and started to leave the turnout would have been 11.15 pm.
+Based on this chain of events, the earliest the Zodiac Killer could have murdered the young couple and started to leave the turnout would have been 11.15 pm.
 Stella Borges, it was estimated left her ranch at 11.15 pm heading towards Benicia.
 She reported passing no vehicles en route.
 Therefore the Zodiac Killer could not possibly have headed towards Vallejo along Lake Herman Road.
-The only possible scenario using these timelines is the Zodiac Killer headed in an easterly direction towards Benicia and towards the relative safety of home.
+The only possible scenario using these timelines, is the Zodiac Killer headed in an easterly direction towards Benicia and towards the relative safety of home.

-After committing two brutal murders, possibly covered in biological material from the close contact murder of David Faraday, the sound of at least nine shots on a still dark night and almost certainly still in possession of a .22 weapon, it would have been unimaginably stupid and furthermore made little sense for the killer to head in the opposite direction to his home residence, thereby risking a prolonged period of detection, and in all likelihood ruling out Vallejo as a location point for Northern California's most elusive serial killer.
+After committing two brutal murders, possibly covered in biological material from the close contact murder of David Faraday, the sound of at least ten shots on a still dark night, and almost certainly still in possession of a .22 weapon, it would have been unimaginably stupid and furthermore made little sense for the killer to head in the opposite direction to his home residence, thereby risking a prolonged period of detection, and in all likelihood ruling out Vallejo as a location point for Northern California's most elusive serial killer.

-In the phone call to police dispatcher Nancy Slover, the killer stated '"I wish to report a double murder.
+In the phone call to police dispatcher Nancy Slover, the killer would announce his campaign of terror "I wish to report a double murder.
 If you will go one mile east on Columbus Parkway to a public park, you will find the kids in a brown car.
 They have been shot by a 9 mm Luger.
 I also killed those kids last year....
 Good-bye".

-After his third attack at Lake Berryessa he made a second phone call at 1231 Main St, Napa, heading in a southerly direction and a direct route back to the Vallejo and Benicia region, suggesting a return to the locale of his first two crimes.
+After his third attack at Lake Berryessa he made a second phone call at 1231 Main St, Napa, heading in a southerly direction, a direct route back to the Vallejo and Benicia region, suggesting a return to the locale of his first two crimes.
 This was the first time the Zodiac Killer had traveled any great distance to perpetrate murder.